martin12333/Readable-Lisp-S-expressions/tutorial.md

 Here's the real rule: in neoteric-expressions, f(...) maps to (f ...), f{...} maps to (f {...}), and f[ ... ] maps to (bracketaccess f).
 The "bracketaccess" is so that you can write a macro to access arrays and other mappings.
 Note that "neoteric-expressions" used be called "modern-expressions"; you may see some older documents using that name.

 Normally, people and pretty-printers will format Lisp code so that parameters inside a list are *separated* by whitespace, e.g., (a b c), so it turns out that this change in interpretation doesn't change the meaning of typically-formatted modern Lisp code (and you can pretty-print code to fix it).
 What's more, typical Lisp-aware text editors can work with neoteric-expressions as they are, without change... so if you don't want to change the way you work, but have a somewhat more readable notation, neoteric-expressions can help.
 But we still have to do all that parentheses-balancing, which hinders readability.
 Sweet-expressions, our next stop, address this.
-Type control-D to get out of this demo.
+To get out of this demo, type *exit()* *Enter* or *control-D* *Enter*.

 Using Sweet-expressions (t-expressions)